sk-pathak/wayback-discover-diff/README.md

 - /calculate-simhash?url={URL}&year={YEAR}

-  Run background task to calculate simhash for all captures of target URL in the specified year. **Right now this command only calculates the simhash for the first thirty captures of the year for the sake of speed.**
+  Run background task to calculate simhash for all captures of target URL in the specified year.

   Return JSON {“status”: “started”, “job_id”: “XXYYZZ (uuid)”}